azuredevcollege/trainingdays/day5/challenges/03-challenge.md

 have another resource group with all shared Azure resources in the test environment.

-## Deploy the front end and adjust Reply Urls
+## Deploy the frontend and adjust the Redirect URIs

-Now it's time to deploy the front end and adjust the needed Reply Urls for the registered Azure AD applications.
+Now it's time to deploy the frontend and adjust the needed Redirect URIs for the registered Azure AD applications.
 Azure AD issues tokens to known endpoints, only.
-The front end is hosted as a `Static website` in an Azure storage account.
-As the storage account is created with the front end deployment, we don't know the front end's url at the moment.
-First we need to deploy the front end to each environment and then adjust the reply urls in the Azure AD's application registration for each environment.
+The frontend is hosted as a `Static website` in an Azure storage account.
+As the storage account is created with the frontend deployment, we don't know the frontend's url at the moment.
+First we need to deploy the frontend to each environment and then adjust the Redirect URIss in the Azure AD's application registration for each environment.

 ### Activate the workflow